tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 * The extensions in ClientHelloOuter corresponding to those in OuterExtensions do not occur in the same order.

-If the cost to decode an EncodedClientHelloInner is disproportionately large in comparison to the input size, a malicious client could exploit this in a denial of service attack.
-Implementations are RECOMMENDED to use the following decoding procedure, which runs in linear time:
+Implementations SHOULD bound the time to compute a ClientHelloInner proportionally to the ClientHelloOuter size.
+If the cost are disproportionately large, a malicious client could exploit this in a denial of service attack.

-1. Let `i` be zero and `n` be the number of extensions in ClientHelloOuter.

-1. For each extension type, `ext`, in OuterExtensions:

-   * If `ext` is "encrypted_client_hello", abort the connection with an "illegal_parameter" alert and terminate this procedure.

-   * While the `i` is less than `n` and the `i`th extension of ClientHelloOuter does not have type `ext`, increment `i`.

-   * If `i` is equal to `n`, abort the connection with an "illegal_parameter" alert and terminate this procedure.

-   * Otherwise, the `i`th extension of ClientHelloOuter has type `ext`.
-Copy it to the EncodedClientHelloInner and increment `i`.

-Implementations that retain the ClientHelloOuter extension list in serialized form can equivalently replace `i` with a byte offset pointing at the first extension.
-Instead of incrementing `i`, the offset is advanced to the next extension.
+{{linear-outer-extensions}} describes a linear-time procedure that may be used for this purpose.

 ## Authenticating the ClientHelloOuter {#authenticating-outer}